uqee/coretechs-stackedit-workspace/Documents Odds96/BRD-3023/HelpEN_8July.md

 #### Is there a transaction fee for withdrawals?

-Transaction fees vary depending on the cryptocurrency you chose: BTC 0, ETH 0.003, USDT 4.
+Transaction fees vary depending on the cryptocurrency you chose:

+- Free of charge: BTC, XRP, LTC, DOGE, USDTT,
+- ETH 0.003,
+- USDT 4.

 #### What are the withdrawal limits?

-The minimum withdrawals vary depending on the cryptocurrency you choose: BTC 0.00036, ETH 0.01, USDT 20.
+The minimum withdrawals vary depending on the cryptocurrency you choose:

+- BTC 0.00036,
+- ETH 0.01,
+- USDT 20,

+- XRP 30,

+- LTC 0.15,

+- DOGE 50,

+- USDTT 20.
 There is no maximum sum set for withdrawals, so you can withdraw as much as you like.

 #### How long do withdrawals take?